-TIPPING STAFF AND HORSE HANDLERS
+TIPPING STAFF

-Epic staff including our ground team in Mongolia go above and beyond for guests before, during, and after the trip to make sure that everyone has the best possible trekking experience imaginable.
-So how do you show your guides some love?
+Epic staff, including our ground team in Mongolia go above and beyond for guests before, during, and after the trip to make sure that everyone has the best possible experience imaginable.
+So, how do you show your guides some love?
 Well, besides bringing coffee, tipping is the next best option.

 Note: Tipping is 100% optional and should reflect your overall experience with our staff.
 No guest is required to tip, however we have received many questions regarding tipping in the past which is why we include this info in this information pack.
-Below we have included the industry standard recommendation to offer our staff some additional compensation based on your overall experience and keeping in mind the length of the trip.
+Below we have included the industry standard recommendation to offer our staff some additional compensation based on your overall experience.
 Show your staff some love!